TheDoctor0/laravel-mailjet-driver/README.md

 You can add full configuration for [MailjetClient](https://github.com/mailjet/mailjet-apiv3-php) to the **config/services.php** file.

 * `transactional`: settings to sendAPI client
-* `common`: setting to MailjetClient accessible throught the Facade Mailjet
+* `common`: setting to MailjetClient accessible through the Facade Mailjet
+* `v4`: setting used for some DataProvider`s

 ```php
 'mailjet' => [